MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/deploy-pmem.md

 There are two methods for accessing persistent memory.
 They are:

 1. **Block access**, which operates like storage for app compatibility.
 In this configuration, data flows through the file system and storage stacks as normal.
 You can use this configuration in combination with NTFS and ReFS, and it is recommended for most use cases.
 2. **Direct access (DAX)**, which operates like memory to get the lowest latency.
 You can only use DAX in combination with NTFS. **If you don't use DAX correctly, there is potential for data loss.** We strongly recommend that you use DAX with [Block translation table (BTT)](#block-translation-table) turned on to mitigate the risk of torn writes.
-[Learn more about DAX](pmem-dax.md).
+To learn more, see [Understand and configure DAX](pmem-dax.md).

 > [!WARNING]
 > DAX isn't supported on Azure Stack HCI environments.
 Azure Stack HCI only supports block access, with BTT turned on.